joef551/camel-cql/readme.md

 1. **\`list:text:email\`** is a parameterized field that is matched up to an input parameter whose key name is 'email' and whose value is a list of ascii text strings.
 2. **\`text:username\`** is a parameterized field that is matched up to an input parameter whose key name is 'username' and whose value is an ascii text string.
 3. **\`tuple:userinfo\`** is a parameterized field that is matched up to an input parameter whose key name is 'userinfo' and whose value is a tuple.
 A Cassandra [tuple](http://docs.datastax.com/en/developer/java-driver/2.1/java-driver/reference/tupleTypes.html) is passed in as a List of arbitrary objects.
-That list is used to create a Cassandra TupleType, from which a corresponding TupleValue is created and bound to the target prepared statement.
+That list is used to create a Cassandra TupleType, from which a corresponding TupleValue is created and bound to the target prepared statement. ***N.B., Since tuples are passed in as a List of arbitrary object types and this component does not rely on a JSON schema, tuples cannot be passed in as part of a JSON object.
+Tuples must, instead, be passed in as a List that is an element of a Map whose key matches that of the parameterized field.
+A Tuple is returned as a List of objects. ***

 Note from [1] about using collections. <i>"Use collections, such as Set, List or Map, when you want to store or denormalize a small amount of data.
 Values of items in collections are limited to 64K.
 Other limitations also apply.
 Collections work well for storing data such as the phone numbers of a user and labels applied to an email.
 If the data you need to store has unbounded growth potential, such as all the messages sent by a user or events registered by a sensor, do not use collections.
 Instead, use a table having a compound primary key and store data in the clustering columns".</i>